 - 3 garlic cloves, minced

-- 1 tablespoons minced ginger
+- 1 tablespoons minced ginger (or ginger paste)

 - 3 green onions, white and green parts sliced